 …and yes, this time the band is playing a venue in the heart of Atlanta.
-It’s not Duluth, it’s Atlanta.
+It’s not Duluth this time, it’s Atlanta.
 Shaky Knees Music Festival is a pretty big deal in ATL.
 Atlanta is a festival city, it’s always on and poppin’ so expect some intense crowds.
 Get there early and read all the fine print.
 The wristbands can’t be transferred.
-It’s 3 days long.
-In the past, there have been one-day ticket sales but we’re not seeing those available at the moment.
-Starts on Friday (the day that Tears for Fears will perform) and ends on Sunday.
+It’s 3 days long but one-day tickets are available.
 All hotels will be booked solid and rates will be high so get in now!
 Can’t stress this enough, if you are flying in, you MUST book your hotel in advance.
 You, of course, do not have to pay for it right now, you just need to hold your space by not selecting advance payment.
 The reservation now will lock in your rate.
 As you get closer to the festival date, these rates may not be as friendly.